-

 - Virginia

 This rule is one step forward for farm worker protections, yet more work remains to be done.
-Currently, there is another opportunity for the Department of Homeland Security to finalize a set of farm worker protections.
-Join us in advocating for this DHS rule.
 Stay tuned on our social media for more opportunities to support farm worker protections. #ProtectFarmWorkers

 Do you like this page?